openblockchains/programming-bitcoin-script/README.md

 > Bitcoin's Script language lacks the expressiveness needed
 > for more complex contract scripts.
 >
-> (Source: [Simplicity: High-Assurance Bitcoin Contract Scripting](https://blockstream.com/2018/11/28/en-simplicity-github/) by Russell O'Connor, Andrew Poelstra, Blockstream Resarch, November 2018)
+> (Source: [Simplicity: High-Assurance Bitcoin Contract Scripting](https://blockstream.com/2018/11/28/en-simplicity-github/) by Russell O'Connor, Andrew Poelstra, Blockstream Research, November 2018)

-> Simplicity in a Nutshell (Abstract)
+> Simplicity: A New Language for Blockchains (Whitepaper Abstract)
 >
 > Simplicity is a typed, combinator-based, functional language without
 > loops and recursion, designed to be used for crypto-currencies